NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wyrm Drinker.md

 * * *

 **Effect** Attempt a melee Strike with Wyrm Drinker.
-If your target is a dragon or a creature with a strong draconic tie, such as a kobold, and you damage the target, the target is [[Conditions/Drained|Drained 2]], or [[Conditions/Drained|Drained 4]] on a critical hit.
+If your target is a dragon or a creature with a strong draconic tie, such as a kobold, and you damage the target, the target is [[Drained|Drained 2]], or [[Drained|Drained 4]] on a critical hit.

 * * *